 Example.
 Barbara Spruce, a U.S. citizen, is single, under 65, and a bona fide resident of American Samoa.
-During 2005, she received \$20,000 of income from American Samoa sources and \$8,000 of income from sources outside the possession.
-Her allowable standard deduction for 2005 is figured as follows:
+During 2009, she received \$20,000 of income from American Samoa sources (qualifies for exclusion) and \$8,000 of income from sources outside the possession (subject to U.S. income tax).
+Her allowable standard deduction for 2009 is figured as follows: